emoncms/emoncms/docs/RaspberryPi/install_Raspbian_Jessie.md

     CREATE DATABASE emoncms;

 Add an emoncms database user and set that user's permissions.
-In the command below, we're creating the database 'user' called 'emoncms', and you should create a new secure password of your choice for that user.
+In the command below, we're creating the database 'user' named 'emoncms', and you should create a new secure password of your choice for that user.
-Make a note of both the database 'username' & 'password'.
+Make a note of both the database 'username' ('emoncms') & the 'new_secure_password'.
 They will be inserted into the settings.php file in a later step:

     CREATE USER 'emoncms'@'localhost' IDENTIFIED BY 'new_secure_password';
     GRANT ALL ON emoncms.* TO 'emoncms'@'localhost';